savior2/wristband/README.md

-This is a android app with wristband for ZJUT students!
+This is an android app with wristband for ZJUT students!